Restoration (Scotland): Settlement

+Restoration Episcopate

 Presbyterians had hoped that Charles would implement a Presbyterian settlement for the kirk, as Charles had agreed to the Solemn League and Covenant under the Treaty of Breda (1650).
 The "Act Recissory" that revoked legislation back to 1633 removed the Covenanter gains of the Bishops' Wars, but an Act passed later the same day renewed the discipline of kirk sessions, presbyteries and synods, suggesting that a compromise between the crown and the Presbyterians was possible.
 The Restoration of episcopacy was proclaimed by the Privy Council of Scotland on 6 September 1661.
 James Sharp, minister of Crail, who was in London to represent the interests of the Resolutioners, changed sides and accepted the position of Archbishop of St Andrews.
 Soon an entire bench of bishops had been assembled.
 During the parliamentary session of 1662 the Church of Scotland was restored as the national church and all office-holders were required to renounce the Covenants.
 Church ministers were forced to accept the new circumstances or lose their livings.
 Up to a third, at least 270, of the ministry refused.
 Most of the vacancies occurred in the south-west of Scotland, an area particularly strong in its Covenanting sympathies.
 Some of the ministers also took to preaching in the open fields in conventicles, often attracting thousands of worshippers.